hichmok93/hichmok93.github.io/_posts/2024-08-27-recept_online.md

 ---
-title: Bao-Buns recept - Asian glazed.
+title: Bao-Buns recept - Asian glazed Chicken.
 date: 2024-08-27 11:34:00 +0800
 categories: [Food, Fotografie]
 tags: [Aziatisch keuken]     # TAG names should always be lowercase
-description: Een heerlijk recept voor authentieke Bao Buns gevonden op Reddit! - This is a discription on how to make the Bao buns easy & authentic recipie described in a step to by process.
-Enjoy!
+description: Een heerlijk recept voor authentieke Bao Buns gevonden op Reddit! - A discription on how to make an authentic Bao buns dish.
+Follow the recipie as described in a step to by process and Enjoy!
 toc: true
 media_subpath: /assets/img/
 image: